ob1dev/Sitecore-Azure-Content/articles/how-to-configure-microsoft-azure-deployment-for-a-standard-multi-instance-sitecore-72-solution-using-visual-studio.md

    ![](./media/how-to-configure-microsoft-azure-deployment-for-a-standard-multi-instance-sitecore-72-solution-using-visual-studio/VS-05.png)

-7. Configure the `Sitecore.CM` and `Sitecore.CD` projects according to the [Sitecore Scaling Guide](http://sdn.sitecore.net/Reference/Sitecore%207/Scaling%20Guide.aspx) document.
+7. Configure the `Sitecore.CD` and `Sitecore.CM` projects according to the [Sitecore Scaling Guide](http://sdn.sitecore.net/Reference/Sitecore%207/Scaling%20Guide.aspx) document.
+Each project must include the following configuration files in the `\App_Config\Include` folder.

-   **Note:** Each project must include only corresponding configuration files.
-For example, include the `\App_Config\Include\SwitchMasterToWeb.config` file in the `Sitecore.CM` projects, but do not include it in the `Sitecore.CM` one.
+   For the `Sitecore.CD` project:

+   - ScalabilitySettings.config
+   - SwitchMasterToWeb.config

+   For the `Sitecore.CM` project:

+   - ScalabilitySettings.config

 8. Right-click the `Sitecore.Azure` project, and then click the **Publish...** in the context menu to deploy both the Sitecore Content Management and Content Delivery WebRoles.